LeClubSandwichStudio/LaCOOLBoard/README.md

 ### Key features and benefits
 * 100% Arduino compatible
-* Built on top of Espressif's ESP8266, with onboard WiFi
+* Supported by an Espressif's ESP8266, including onboard WiFi
 * 7 onboard sensors: IR and visible light, UV index, atmospheric pressure, humidity, temperature, soil moisture.
 * Onboard RTC Clock
-* UART over USB with onboard FTDI (female micro-USB port)
+* UART to USB with onboard FTDI (female micro-USB port)
-* NeoPixel RGB programmable LED
+* NeoPixel Digital RGB programmable LED
-* Plug for a LiPo battery and a solar panel
+* Solar panel and LiPo battery plug
-* Fully makable, hackable and customizable open-hardware
+* Fully makeable, hackable and customizable open-hardware

 ## How to make it?

 **Have a look at our [Eagle files](https://github.com/LaCoolCo/LaCOOLBoardHardware)** - but you can also buy it from us!
-Don't hesitate to go and check [our website](https://github.com/LaCoolCo/LaCOOLBoard)
+Don't hesitate to contact or check out [our website](https://github.com/LaCoolCo/LaCOOLBoard)

 ## What is this repository for?

-This is a set of Arduino libraries, wrappers and sketches to simplify the access and usage of all the capabilites of La COOL Board.
+It contains a set of Arduino libraries, wrappers and sketches that simplify the access and usage of all the capabilites of La COOL Board.

 ## How does it operates?

-La COOL Board default operating mode is **sleep mode,** which uses the deep-sleep low-energy consumption mode of the ESP8266 (80µA).
+The default operating mode of La COOL Board is **sleep mode,** which uses the deep-sleep low-energy consumption mode of the ESP8266 (80µA).
 It is on by default and should be enabled whenever your board:
 - runs on battery power (e.g. in a weather station)
 - runs on AC power, but logs data at a very slow rate.
-Time to do you part in saving the planet!
+It's time to do you part in saving the planet!

 If you need a higher sample rate, you may want to deactivate it.

-In sleep mode, your COOL Board will run the following loop:
+When in sleep mode, your COOL Board will run the following loop:
 1. read sensors values
 2. activate actuators
-3. log the data (either locally or over the network)
+3. log data (either locally or over the network)
 4. check for updates
 5. go to sleep for `logInterval` seconds